unternet-co/web-applets/sdk/README.md

 > Want to use React?
 Svelte?
 Vue? – No problem, just install the dependencies and create an app the way you normally would in a website.
 So long as you're receiving the action events, it will all just work.

-Now if you run `npx @web-applets/inspector`, you should be able to test out your new applet action directly.
+Now if you run `npx @web-applets/inspector`, you should be able to test out your new applet directly.
 This applet will now work in any environment where the SDK is installed.

 ![A screenshot showing the 'playground' editing UI, with a web applets showing 'Hello, Web Applets'](docs/assets/web-applets-playground.png)